Dogfight: Soviet fighters

 During this time, three new Russian fighters, the LaGG-1, the Yak-1, and the MiG-3 were just coming off of the production line.
-The Soviet Air Defense Force had been fraught with problems since World War I. The German Barbarossa offensive on June 22, 1941, destroyed more than 2000 Soviet aircraft on the first day, and more than 5000 before October.
+The Soviet Air Defense Force had been fraught with problems since World War I. The German Barbarossa offensive on 22 June 1941 destroyed more than 2,000 Soviet aircraft on the first day, and more than 5,000 before October.
 With great desperation, the Soviets fought in dogfights over Leningrad, Moscow, and Ukraine for more than a year.

 Fireteam, a triple of aircraft ("troika"), has been the main tactical unit used in battles since the beginning of World War II.
 The analysis and synthesis of fighting experience resulted in a conclusion that group tactics should have been rejected and replaced by action pairs.
 However, ramming an opponent was still a common practice among the pilots of the Soviet Union.
-Another successful maneuver was a "Sokolinnyi udar" (falcon punch) when a pilot obtained a speed advantage by swooping down on an opponent, characteristically from the direction of the sun in order to hide their fighter within the glare of the brilliant light before and during the attack.
-This maneuver and many other tactical principles were introduced by Alexander Pokryshkin, one of the greatest tacticians of the Soviet Air Force who showed his worth during World War II.
+Another successful maneuver was a "sokolinnyi udar" (falcon punch) when a pilot obtained a speed advantage by swooping down on an opponent, characteristically from the direction of the sun in order to hide their fighter within the glare of the brilliant light before and during the attack.
+This maneuver and many other tactical principles were introduced by Alexander Pokryshkin, one of the greatest tacticians of the Soviet Air Forces who showed his worth during World War II.
 His famous motto sounded as "Height, speed, maneuver, fire!".
 It became popular in the air armies and was adopted by pilots.

 Struggling with morale problems, the Soviets slowly and methodically began to regain air supremacy after the Battle of Stalingrad in 1943.
 This theater is notable for including the only female fighter aces in history, Yekaterina Budanova and Lydia Litvyak.